-- Tap Forget this ios Device and then tap again to confirm.
+- Tap Forget this Device and then tap again to confirm.

-- Once the lid open, press and hold on to the setup button at the back of your airpods case for approximately 15 seconds until the status light flashes amber, then turn it led light off.
+- Once the lid open, press and hold on to the setup button at the back of your earphone case for approximately 15s until the status flashes, then turn it led light off.

 - Connect your Apple AirPods.
-Open the lid and place your AirPods near your device.
+Open the lid and place your earphone near your device.
 Follow the instructions on your device’s screen.